raspberrypilearning/hows-your-day/en/step_2.md

 --- task ---

-When the simulator restarts, check that you're happy with the instructions, icons and animation for your start-up screen.
+When the simulator restarts, check that you're happy with the instructions, icons, and animation for your start-up screen.

 Check that when you use a gesture such as a `on tilt right`{:class='microbitinput'} block, the correct mood icon or animation is shown.